kukulic/worth-postal-code/README.md

 gradlew bootrun
 ```

-After this in new terminal next line need to be execute for running frontend part which is run on port 3000 by default
+After this, in new terminal, line below needs to be executed in order to run frontend by default on port 3000

 ```bash
 npm run start --prefix frontend